BOOK

 and walked among the stones of fire.

-“You were blameless in all you did
+“You were blameless in all

 from the day you were created